Administrative Conference

 Adaptable Resolution

-Adaptable Resolution May Include:
+Adaptable Resolutions May Include:

 Resolution through Agreement

-If a student/student group accepts responsibility for (an) alleged violation(s), the hearing officer, or designee, may propose (an) appropriate outcome(s) based on the specifics of the case, precedent and university interests.
-If the student/student group accepts responsibility and agrees to the proposed outcome(s), the student/student group waives their right to a hearing and/or appeal, the resolution becomes final, and the outcome is recorded on the student’s/student group’s disciplinary record.
-If the student/student group accepts responsibility, but is unable to agree to the proposed outcome(s), the case will be forwarded to a hearing to determine (an) appropriate outcome(s).
-If the student/student group denies responsibility, the case will be forwarded to a hearing to determine responsibility and (a) outcome(s) as appropriate.
+If a student/student organization accepts responsibility for (an) alleged violation(s), the hearing officer, or designee, may propose (an) appropriate outcome(s) based on the specifics of the case, precedent and university interests.
+If the student/student organization accepts responsibility and agrees to the proposed outcome(s), the student/student organization waives their right to a hearing and/or appeal, the resolution becomes final, and the outcome is recorded on the student’s/student organization’s disciplinary record.

 Restorative Practices